WayneWayner/celestia-tooling/README.md

 # Celestia Tooling

-In this repository are some guides for node operators which I used and created during the Celestia Incentivized Testnet blockspacerace-0
+In this repository are some guides and tools I used and created during the Celestia incentivized testnet blockspacerace-0

 ## [Celestia snapshot service](/snapshot/README.md)
 ![Snapshots](/snapshot/Celestia_snaphots.png)
-A tool create and provide consensus node snapshots to the community
+A tool to create and provide consensus node snapshots to the community using a http server

 ## [Public validator dashboard](/dashboard/README.md)
 ![Dashboard](/dashboard/dashboard.png)